 Item 21 - Financial Statements

 Most franchise companies will provide two or three years’ worth of financial statements.
 These statements include:

 They will be referred to in Item 21 and included as attachments or “exhibits.”
 These financial statements are important to show to your accountant to ensure the company is strong and can provide a good franchise opportunity.

 An important note here is that many franchise companies are owned by a larger parent company, who may have other brands and businesses besides the one you’re interested in.
 In this case, the financial statements will reflect the parent company as a whole.
 This is still very useful information, but not specific to the single franchise brand.

 When reviewing the three statements be sure to note the following:

 As you research franchise opportunities, the FDD can help shed light on the franchises you are interested in.
-But when you are serious about a brand, it is critical that you review the entire Franchise Discolure Document with a fine toothed comb - and an experienced franchise lawyer.
+But when you are serious about a brand, it is critical that you review the entire Franchise Disclosure Document with a fine-toothed comb and consider working with an experienced franchise lawyer.